 All scripts must return zero for success, and non-zero for failure

-Note: Worklets currently will not properly work as a monitoring tool.
-The process you run in your Worklet must exit before the agent will continue on to its next task.
-Please ensure your Worklet runs a process and will exit out on success or failure to keep the agent active and functional.
+Note: Worklets currently do not properly work as a monitoring tool.
+The process you run in your Worklet must exit before the agent continues on to its next task.
+Make sure your Worklet runs a process and exits out on success or failure to keep the agent active and functional.

 Logging and Reporting

 Logging is integral with automation.
 Consider adding output to a local log, centralizing output to the Automox activity log, or both.